grafana/tempo/docs/sources/tempo/operations/dedicated_columns.md

         type: <string>, # type of the attribute. options: string
         scope: <string> # scope of the attribute. options: resource, span

-  # A "wildcard" override can be used that will apply to all tenants if a match is not found otherwise.
+  # A "wildcard" override can be used that will apply to all tenants if a match is not found.
   "*":
     dedicated_columns:
       - name: <string>, # name of the attribute